 For your own enjoyment and information, and for the well-being of your fish, make use of all this free time to find out as much as you can about your hobby.

-There might be aspects that have always puzzled you which you can find the answer to by studying back numbers of the various koi and fishkeeping magazines (eg Koi Carp or Practical Fishkeeping) or reading a good reference book on koi (see Foyles and Waterstones).
+There might be aspects that have always puzzled you which you can find the answer to by studying back numbers of the various koi and fishkeeping magazines (eg Koi Carp or Practical Fishkeeping) or reading a good reference book on koi (see Foyles, Waterstones, and Wordery – for Wordery, select non-fiction from left-hand menu).
 Not only do these books provide answers to many queries, they also contain all sorts of fascinating background information.

-The same goes for water gardening; in addition to articles on this website, there are lots of ideas in homes and gardening magazines, including Good Housekeeping, which has a gardening section) and water gardening books on constructing ornamental ponds and attractive water features (eg from Foyles, Waterstones or our online shop).
+The same goes for water gardening; in addition to articles on this website, there are lots of ideas in home and gardening magazines from Buy Subscriptions and Magazines Direct.
+Also Good Housekeeping ( which has a gardening section) and water gardening books on constructing ornamental ponds and attractive water features (eg from Foyles, Waterstones, Wordery).

 You can’t beat talking to other water gardeners and fish keepers for hints and tips either, so it pays to track them down.
 Visit a relevant show to find out about national societies and local branches, and talk to your specialist supplier about any local clubs.
 Your library for information on local clubs too – for Koi keepers, water gardeners, garden designers or Japanese gardening enthusiasts.